cormullion/Karnak.jl/docs/src/syntax.md

 Alternatively, you can pass a vector of Luxor points to the `layout` keyword argument.
 Vertices will be placed on these points, rather than by the points suggested by the NetworkLayout functions.

-For example, in this example, the two sets of points for a bipartite graph are generated beforehand.
+For example, in this next drawing, the two sets of points for a bipartite graph are generated beforehand.

 ```@example graphsection
 @drawsvg begin